S-C-Johnston/NCMC-CIS_150/Ex11/Ex11-Hardening.md

 	2. This depends on the availability and difficulty in achieving this.
 If favoring named pipes over TCP/IP means changing significant chunks of application logic to connect properly, then it's certainly not worth the effort for such databases as we've been running.

-6. Question
+6. Keeping anti-malware and firewall software updated and configured correctly

-	1. Helpful?
+	1. On its own, keeping firewall and anti-malware software running smoothly and correctly on any system will be tremendously effective in stopping a significant chunk of threats in their tracks.
+Firewall software which is too permissive, or blocks the incorrect ports, could prevent organization operations.
+Anti-malware software which is not updated can't catch any recently discovered threats.

-	2. Should it be used?
+	2. Especially for a small business unlikely to face targeted or tailored threats, the benefit gained and the relative ease at which it is attained moves this into best practice territory, with very few exceptions.

 7. Question